reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-1-create-a-http-client.md

 ---
-authors: [sagaofsilence]
+authors:
-title: "Create a HTTP Client with Apache HttpClient"
+  - sagaofsilence
-categories: ["Java"]
+categories:
+  - Java
 date: 2024-04-23 00:00:00 +1100
-excerpt: "Get familiar with the Apache HttpClient."
+excerpt: Get familiar with the Apache HttpClient.
 image: images/stock/0063-interface-1200x628-branded.jpg
+title: Create a HTTP Client with Apache HttpClient
 url: create-a-http-client-with-apache-http-client
 ---

 In this article series we're going to explore Apache HTTPClient APIs.
 We'll get familiar with different ways Apache HttpClient enables developers to send and receive data over the internet.
 From simple `GET` requests to complex multipart `POST` requests, we'll cover it all with real-world examples.

 So get ready to learn web communication with Apache HttpClient!

-## The "Create a HTTP Client with Apache HttpClient" Series
+## The "Create an HTTP Client with Apache HttpClient" Series

 This article is the first part of a series: